A topic from the subject of Organic Chemistry in Chemistry.

 3. Cool the flask in an ice bath for 10 minutes.

-4. Slowly add sodium hydroxide solution to the flask until the solution becomes basic.
+4. Slowly add sodium hydroxide solution to the flask until the solution becomes basic (check with pH paper).

-5. Filter the reaction mixture and wash the precipitate with water.
+5. Filter the reaction mixture using filter paper and a beaker to collect the precipitate.
+Wash the precipitate with cold water.

 Significance